guptaprashansa63-art/milestone-2/README.md

-# Diabetes Prediction Web App
+# AQI Prediction Web App

-This is a web application that predicts diabetes risk based on health metrics using a machine learning model.
+This is a web application that predicts Air Quality Index (AQI) based on air pollution sensor data using a machine learning model.

 ## Features

-- Input health metrics (pregnancies, glucose, etc.)
+- Input air quality metrics (PM2.5, PM10, NO2, SO2, CO, O3)
-- Predict diabetes status using a trained Random Forest model
+- Predict AQI using a trained Random Forest regression model
 - Clean and responsive web interface

 ## Installation